rosshemsley/iOpener/README.md

 - Up/down allow you to navigate history.

-- Opening a folder will work by opening the folder in a new window.

 - Attempting to open a path that doesn't exist will give a message asking whether or not to create the path.